figueroaluis/DormDash/README.md

 ```Port Number: 80```
 ```Password: D0rmdash!```

-When you need to connect to the server, let us know and we'll start it
+When you need to connect to the server, let us know and we'll start it!

 (optional) ```chmod 400 dormdash.pem```